engineegr/rollUpIt.lnx/wiki/md/cisco.md/QoS_in_VoIP.md

 The second 3 bits define the drop probability: so that EF46 consist of EF class and high drop probability.
 If congestion were to occur in the DS cloud, the first packets to be dropped would be the **"high drop preference"** packets.

 The DS architecture defines a set of traffic conditioners that are used to limit traffic into a DS region and place it into appropriate DS classes.
 Meters, markers, shapers, and droppers are all traffic conditioners.
 Meters basically are policers, and class-based policing (which you configure using the police policy-map configuration command under a class in Modular QoS CLI) is a DS-compliant implementation of a meter.
 You can use class-based marking to set the DSCP and class-based shaping as the shaper.
 Weighted Random Early Detect (WRED) is a dropper mechanism that is supported, but you should not invoke WRED on the VoIP class.

+DiffServ allows end devices or hosts to classify packets into different treatment categories or Traffic Classes (TC), each of which will receive a different **Per-Hop-Behaviour** (PHB) at each hop from the source to the destination.
+Each network device on the path treats packets according to the locally defined PHB.
+So that PHB defines how a node deals with a TC.
-Per hop behavior (PHB) describes what a DS class should experience in terms of loss, delay, and jitter.
+As a result **Per hop behavior** (PHB) describes what a DS class should experience in terms of loss, delay, and jitter.
 A PHB determines how bandwidth is allocated, how traffic is restricted, and how packets are dropped during congestion.

 The Assured Forwarding (AF) standard specifies four guaranteed bandwidth classes and describes the treatment each should receive.
 It also specifies drop preference levels, resulting in a total of 12 possible AF classes.